 Rosalind Franklin’s X-ray work played a crucial role in the discovery of DNA’s structure.

 Furthermore, Franklin discovered that DNA molecules can exist in more than one form, recognizing the previously unsuspected B type DNA.
-We now know that B DNA is DNA’s usual structure within living cells.
+We now know that B type DNA is DNA’s usual structure within living cells.

 Rosalind Elsie Franklin was born on July 25, 1920 into a socially well-connected, upper-class family in the United Kingdom’s capital city, London.
 Her father was Ellis Arthur Franklin, an investment banker; and her mother was Muriel Frances Waley, daughter of a lawyer.
 Rosalind was the second of their five children.

 In addition to his banking work, Rosalind’s father helped less privileged people by teaching electricity and magnetism at London’s Working Men’s College.
-Her mother also did charitable work helping the elderly, the unemployed, and unmarried mothers.
+Her mother did charitable work helping the elderly, the unemployed, and unmarried mothers.

 Rosalind was educated at private schools, where her outstanding intellect was soon identified.